Universal Multilayer Network Exploration by Random Walk with Restart: Results

-Importantly, we need to row-normalize the Supra-adjacency matrix defined in the equation [4] in order to converge to the steady-state, as defined in \cite{Valdeolivas2018}.
-This normalization requires including the parameters related to the jumps from one layer to another, i.e $\delta_{k}$, inside the matrix representation, as described in \cite{DeDomenico2014} (Fig.2).
-In order to generalize the inclusion of the parameters related to the random walk with restart process to universal multilayer networks.
-As detailed in the next section, we need to index by $k$ all the parameters that are dedicated to the multiplex network $k$.
+Importantly, we need to column-normalize the Supra-adjacency matrix defined in the equations [5-6] in order to converge to the steady-state, as defined in \cite{Valdeolivas2018}.
+This normalization requires including the parameters $\delta_{k}$ related to the jumps from one layer to another inside the matrix representation, as described in \cite{DeDomenico2014} (Fig. 2).
+In the next section, we need to index by $k$ all the parameters that are dedicated to the multiplex network $k$.
 The Supra-adjacency matrix representing the multiplex network $k$ can be written as described in equation [7].
-The matrix $I_{k} \in \mathcal{M}_{n_{k}}(\mathbb{R})$ represents the Identity matrix.
+The matrix $I_{k}$ represents the Identity matrix of size $n_{k}$.